emoon/minifb/README.md

 For touch callbacks, the pointer id is also exposed as `button` in `mfb_mouse_button_func` (`MFB_MOUSE_BTN_0`..`MFB_MOUSE_BTN_7`).
 On Android/iOS touch move callbacks, `mfb_mouse_move_func` receives packed `x/y` values (same encoding as getters).
 On Android, external `HOVER_MOVE` also uses packed `x/y`; if Android does not provide a valid pointer id, MiniFB uses fallback id `15`.
+`mfb_get_mouse_scroll_x/y()` are pump-local values: MiniFB resets them to `0.0f` before each backend event pump, then writes the delta if a scroll event is received during that pump.

 ### Per-Window Data